taneemishere/Viral-Tweet-With-K-Nearest-Neighbor/README.md

 The data associated with this project is I scraped it from the twitter.
 For, if you need to do the same first you'll need the [Twitter Developer Account](https://developer.twitter.com/).
 And then create an app there and so you'll have your secret keys.
 So I scraped twitter for 5000 tweets.
-And get the data about the tweet text, no of followers that specific user has and no of followees i-e here it is mentioned as friends.\
+And get the data about the tweet text, number of followers that specific user has and number of followees i-e here it is mentioned as friends.\
 One thing to remember is that I scraped twitter for the keyword Machine Learning you can do at your own also one can scrape for some specific user as well.\